hararecmg/hararec-personal-website/README.md

 This project uses code from the following MIT licensed projects:

+- **[css-cards-effects](https://github.com/rymbau/css-cards-effects)**: It's a project to create useful CSS card effects such as transitions, transformations, and animations, which is protected by copyright and distributed under the MIT license.
+The file in this project that uses third-party code is the ["LogoComponent"](src/app/shared/components/logo/logo.component.ts) component.
+For more information, see the license file [here](licences/css-cards-effects-LICENSE.txt).

+- **[ParallaxScrolling](https://github.com/DavidThomas358/ParallaxScrolling)**: It's a project to apply the parallax scrolling effect, which is protected by copyright and distributed under the MIT license.
+The file in this project that uses third-party code is the ["ScrollingParallaxComponent"](src/app/home/components/scrolling-parallax/scrolling-parallax.component.ts) component.
+For more information, see the license file [here](licences/ParallaxScrolling-LICENSE.txt).

-- **Project A**: Description of project A. MIT License.
-This project uses a portion of the John Doe and Jane Smith XYZ file, which is copyrighted and distributed under the MIT license.
-The part of the file that is being used is [description of the part of the file].
-For more information, see the license file [here](licencias/LICENSE-MIT.txt).
+- **[splash-transition](https://github.com/lmgonzalves/splash-transition)**: It's a project to create an eye-catching animation simply using SVG paths and CSS transitions, which is protected by copyright and distributed under the MIT license.
+The file in this project that uses third-party code is the ["WelcomeComponent"](src/app/home/components/welcome/welcome.component.ts) component.
+For more information, see the license file [here](licences/splash-transition-LICENSE.txt).

 <hr/>